aws-samples/eks-workshop/content/intermediate/290_argocd/install.md

 ### ArgoCD Architecture
 ![ArgoCD Architecture](/images/argocd/argocd_architecture.png)

-Argocd is composed by three mains components:
+ArgoCD is composed of three mains components:

-***API Server***: In charge to expose the API for the WebUI / CLI / CICD Systems
+***API Server***: Exposes the API for the WebUI / CLI / CICD Systems

-***Repository Server***: Internal service which maintains a local cache of the Git Repository holding the application manifests
+***Repository Server***: Internal service which maintains a local cache of the git repository holding the application manifests

-***Application Controller***: Kubernetes controller which control and monitor applications continuously and compare that  current live state with desired target state (specified in the repository). if a `OutOfSync` is detected it will take corrective actions.
+***Application Controller***: Kubernetes controller which controls and monitors applications continuously and compares that  current live state with desired target state (specified in the repository).
+If a `OutOfSync` is detected, it will take corrective actions.

 ### Install Argo CD